Posts Tagged ‘Revolutionary Struggle’

 Thursday, August 21st, 2014

-(German and French versions below)
+(Czech, German, French and Italian versions below)

 Here is the first Interview of Nikos Maziotis after his arrest.
 Published in the Greek newspaper “Efimerida ton Sintaktion”

 1. You are a member of Revolutionary Struggle, an armed anarchist organization.
 Why did you choose armed struggle as a method of action?